SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Opening_DataMiner_Cube/Managing_the_start_window.md

 To set a DMS as the default DMS to connect to:

-1. Hover the mouse over the tile representing this DMS and click “...” in the top-right corner.
+1. Hover the mouse pointer over the tile representing this DMS and click “...” in the top-right corner.

 1. Select *Set as default* in the pop-up window and click *Save*.